tmaxsoft-us/oftools_docs/compile/sample_profiles/README.md

 This profile is the advanced profile, there are 16 sections:

 - `[setup]` section: mandatory section to specify the working directory.
-It is also interesting to specify in this section all the environment and filter variables that are going to be used in the profile.
+It is also interesting to specify in this section all the environment and filter functions that are going to be used in the profile.
 At the time oftools_compile reads an environment variable (denoted with a `$`), it captures its value and execute the corresponding command.
 And this is possible to use an environment variable to define another, as it is used in this profile.
-For a filter variable (denoted with a `?`), this is different: oftools_compile only stores in its memory the filter variable name and value, and executes it only when it appears in one of the following sections' name.
+For a filter function (denoted with a `?`), this is different: oftools_compile only stores in its memory the filter function name and value, and executes it only when it appears in one of the following sections' name.
 These filters are grep commands that will be executed before a section is executed.
-If the grep command receives a match, the return code will be set to 0 which will trigger the section using the filter variable.
+If the grep command receives a match, the return code will be set to 0 which will trigger the section using the filter function.

 - `[dos2unix]` section: just in case the program being compiled has been manipulated/developed on Windows before uploading and compiling in the Linux environment, it is interesting to have a [dos2unix](https://linux.die.net/man/1/dos2unix) command to converts plain text files in DOS/MAC format to UNIX format.
 And more specifically change the line termination character, from CRLF to LF.